jbencina/vecsync/README.md

 ## Getting Started
 > **OpenAI API Requirements**
 >
 > Currently vecsync only supports OpenAI for remote operations and requires a valid OpenAI key with credits.
 Visit https://openai.com/api/ for more information.
-Future improvements will allow more platform options and self-hosted models.

 > **Costs**
 >
 > Vecsync uses OpenAI gpt-4o-mini which is Input: $0.15/million tokens and Output: $0.60/million tokens.
-These costs are tied to your OpenAI account.
+These costs are tied to your OpenAI API account.
 See [pricing](https://platform.openai.com/docs/pricing) for details.

 ### Installation
 Install vecsync from PyPI.